-The MPLAB PICkit 4 In-circuit Debugger/Programmer is capable of delivering high voltage on the MCLR pin.
-R110 can be permanently damaged by the high voltage.
-If R110 is broken, the on-board debugger can not enter Programming mode of the PIC18F16Q40, and will typically fail at reading the device ID.
+The MPLAB® PICkit[TM] 4 In-circuit Debugger/Programmer is capable of delivering high voltage on the MCLR pin.
+High voltage can permanently damage R110.
+If R110 is broken, the on-board debugger can not enter Programming mode of the PIC18F57Q84 and will typically fail at reading the device ID.